injamul3798/injamul3798/README.md

-Hi there 👋
+Hi there 👋  <br/>
-This is Injamul Haque😊 . <br/>
+###This is Injamul Haque😊 . <br/>
 I am studying BSc in Computer Science Engineering, DIU <br/>
 I’m also currently working on Object Oriented Programming.
 Also I’m learning Database management System now.<br/>

-You can contact with me by sending email or message
+I have skill in :
+- Data Structure and Algorithm(begineer)
+- Object Oriented Programming
+- Compettive programming with C,C++
+- Problem solving

+Also I have done some project using
+- C
+- Java
+- Python(with django)
+- GUI project

 <!--